By: Stephen O'Connor on May 30th, 2017

 At an intermediate level, structural interoperability defines the format of the data exchange.
 This has to do with standards that govern the format of messages being sent from one system to another, so that the operational or clinical purpose of the information is evident and passes through without alteration.

-We are talking about information at the level of data fields, as in a database of patient records.
+We are talking about information at the level of data fields, as in a database of patient electronic health records.

 Semantic interoperability is the highest level of connection.
 Two or more different systems or parts of systems can exchange and use information readily.
 Here, the very structure of the exchange of data and how the data itself is codified lets medical providers share patient data even when using completely different EHR software solutions from different vendors.